aboutangela/georgia/README.md

   If on treaure, return true

-  If maze isn't navigable, return false
+  If on wall, return false

+  Else, on stepping stone

 For every legal neighbor of explorer